lpolovets/lpolovets.github.io/strategic-narrative-infrastructure/README.md

 American Dynamism is a powerful movement championing startups that solve critical national problems in areas like defense, aerospace, manufacturing, and education.
 It supports builders strengthening U.S. national interests, reindustrialization, and infrastructure, often operating at the intersection of hardware and software.

 However, like many movements, American Dynamism has its own lingo, which can take a while to master.
-This is the perfect place for a VC like us to add value to aspiring founders.
+Naturally, this is exactly where a VC like us can add value.

 Presenting the [American Dynamism Pitch Writer](https://chatgpt.com/g/g-6822735f9fd4819198d6d07f9bb59ae3-american-dynamism-copy-editor){:target="_blank" rel="noopener"}!
-You input your idea, and we'll help you American Dynamismmaxx it.
+You input your idea, and we'll help you American Dynamism-maxx it.

 A few examples:

-"Gluten free chocolate chip cookies":
+"Gluten-American Dynamism-maxxmfree chocolate chip cookies":

 > Gluten-free chocolate chip cookies represent a strategic reconfiguration of the American dessert industrial base to operate in allergen-contested environments without sacrificing caloric superiority.
 By decoupling wheat dependencies and onshoring alternative flour inputs, this platform ensures resilient, inclusive treat production that can be forward-deployed across diverse dietary theaters while maintaining dominance in the baked-goods supply chain.